zuto/application-acquisition-submissions-contract/README.md

 At the top level of the contract, application details are required.

-- Origin-Value: Must always be set to `Api-Affiliate`
+- Origin-Value {string}: Must always be set to `Api-Affiliate`
-- ApplicationType: Must always be set to `APPLICATION`
+- ApplicationType {string}: Must always be set to `APPLICATION`
-- DateApplied: Should be set to null, or the time you took the application, in the format `yyyy-MM-ddThh:mm:ss+00:00` e.g. `2018-03-17T16:47:49+00:00`
+- DateApplied {string}: Should be set to null, or the time you took the application, in the format `yyyy-MM-ddThh:mm:ss+00:00` e.g. `2018-03-17T16:47:49+00:00`

 e.g.